maxchehab/redditfs/README.md

 Is the world ready for your masterpeice?
 Do they really deserve this perfection of 1's and 0's?
 You check your bitcoin wallet, 899...
 1872...
 443...
 210...
-crap, it's fluctating again, this is no time for a payout.
+crap, it's fluctuating again, this is no time for a payout.
 GitHub's private repo's are too expensive, for you've spent this months allowance on macchiatos and biscottis at the local coffee shop.

 Wait, what is this?
 A state-of-the-art peer-to-peer file-transfer-protocal that hides your files in plain site?